 I decided to begin locally, and discovered a small ‘eco-friendly’ publishing company who appeared to tick all the right boxes.
 In deed, their exuberant, slightly over-the-top, sales pitch was persuading.
 They eagerly assured me they possessed the necessary ‘techno geek’ (their term) qualifications and professional experience to evolve my manuscript from written word to publication format.
 They produced examples of books they had already published, and enthusiastically confirmed they would be ‘delighted’ to publish my work.
 So, believing I had ticked the next box on my list, I completed my manuscript.

-However, their over-enthusiastic introduction, boasts and assurances of professional skills, crumbled to dust amongst the debris of meetings attended, but detail not followed through, or deferred (their dynamic enthusiasm apparently withering, assertions and promises forgotten on our departure from each other); missed deadlines; unanswered emails and phone calls; the long uncomfortable silences.
-Then, two years from our first meeting, without consultation, contract implied but still unsigned, flouting professional protocol, they published ‘over my head’, to my utter horror, incorrectly configuring my work and making numerous unforgiving errors in the process (their professed expertise, a shattered illusion, shards of broken glass stabbing my ambition).
-Needless to say, we parted company, their failed attempt withdrawn from publication; I seriously questioned my judgement.
+However, their over-enthusiastic introduction, boasts and assurances of professional skills, crumbled to dust amongst the debris of meetings, attended but detail not followed through (their dynamic enthusiasm apparently withering, assertions and promises forgotten on our departure from each other), or deferred; missed deadlines; unanswered emails and phone calls; the long uncomfortable silences.
+Two years from our first meeting, without consultation, contract implied but still unsigned, flouting professional protocol, they published ‘over my head’, to my utter horror, incorrectly configuring my work and making numerous unforgiving errors in the process (their professed expertise, a shattered illusion, shards of broken glass stabbing my ambition).
+Needless to say, we parted company, their failed attempt withdrawn from publication.
+I seriously questioned my judgement.